Ppkhanh/The-Learning-Machines/README.md

 - clean up code
 - extract only important attributes from weather, not all

-# For descriptive analysis:
+## For descriptive analysis:
+- more visualization and explain what it is for
-## Station-level insight
+### Station-level insight
 - heatmap per month / season: how many bikes get rented from every station?